apache/accumulo-website/_docs-2/security/labels.md

 ---
-title: Security Features
+title: Security Labels
 category: security
-order: 1
+order: 2
 ---

-Accumulo extends the BigTable data model to implement a security mechanism known as cell-level security.
-Every [Key]-[Value] pair has its own security label, stored under the column visibility element of the key, which is used to determine whether a given user meets the security requirements to read the value.
+Every [Key]-[Value] pair in Accumulo has its own security label, stored under the column visibility element of the key, which is used to determine whether a given user meets the security requirements to read the value.
 This enables data of various security levels to be stored within the same row, and users of varying degrees of access to query the same table, while preserving data confidentiality.

 ## Security Label Expressions